Life After Bankruptcy

 Once your credit score gets above 650 or so, and therefore makes you a potential target for identity theft of your good credit, FREEZE IT!

 Freezing your credit keeps everyone else from being able to get new credit in your name.
-It is a very cheap insurance policy against identity theft, which is probably going to get much worse in the world, before it gets better.
+It is a FREE and very worthwhile insurance policy against identity theft.

-Freezing your credit means paying each credit bureau $10 ($30 total for all 3) to freeze your credit.
+Freezing your credit is now FREE, thanks to a recent federal law (it used to be $30).
 Doing this online takes all of 15 minutes.
-Yes, this is a fee, but not to a bank, and well worth every penny.
-They'll issue you a secret PIN that must be used to "thaw" your credit, which you will do only when you apply for new credit.
+Each credit bureau will issue you a secret PIN that must be used to "thaw" your credit, which you will do only when you apply for new credit.
+(Don't lose your PINs.)

 If someone did steal your identity, and racked up a lot of debt in your name, you'd have a part time job for a couple of years to straighten everything back out.
 Freezing your credit makes the theft of your identity in this way virtually impossible, since no lender is going to issue credit in your name without checking your credit reports.
 With your credit frozen, a lender can't make a "hard inquiry" on your credit, and thus won't issue any credit in your name.

 When you do want to apply for new credit, just "thaw" your credit with the bureau into which the lender is inquiring, for a few days, after which it will freeze right back up.
-This takes another $10, but again, it is very well worth it to know that you're not going to get a knock on your door from a police officer with an arrest warrant, because some criminal pretended they were you and stole your identity.
+This is also FREE, and it is very well worth it to know that you're not going to get a knock on your door from a police officer with an arrest warrant, because some criminal pretended they were you and stole your identity.

 Rebuild your credit, pay no interest or bank fees, budget your money, and freeze your credit.
 Take care of your finances, so that you can enjoy life and spend less time worrying about money.